The Sinkhorn algorithm, parabolic optimal transport and geometric Monge-Amp\`ere equations: Convergence of the fixed points

-Throughout the section we will consider the parametrized setting in Section \ref{subsec:The-parametrized-setting} and assume that the sequences $\mu^{(k)}$ and $\nu^{(k)}$ converge to $\mu$ and $\nu$ in $\mathcal{P}(X)$ and $\mathcal{P}(Y),$ respectively.
-We will denote by $u^{(k)}$ the fixed point of the corresponding operator $S^{(k)}$ on $C(X),$ uniquely determined by the normalization condition $u^{(k)}(x_{0})=0,$ at a given point $x_{0}$ in $X.$ Similarly, $v^{(k)}$ denotes the corresponding fixed point obtained by reversing the roles of $\mu$ and $\nu.$
+In this section we will prove various generalizations of Theorem \ref{thm:conv in static torus setting intr}, stated in the introduction.
+Throughout the section we will consider the parametrized setting in Section \ref{subsec:The-parametrized-setting} and assume that the sequences $\mu^{(k)}$ and $\nu^{(k)}$ converge to $\mu$ and $\nu$ in $\mathcal{P}(X)$ and $\mathcal{P}(Y),$ respectively (in the standard weak topology).
+We will denote by $u^{(k)}$ the fixed point of the corresponding operator $S^{(k)}$ on $C(X),$ uniquely determined by the normalization condition $u^{(k)}(x_{0})=0,$ at a given point $x_{0}$ in $X$ and set $v^{(k)}:=T_{\mu}u^{(k)}=:v^{(k)}[u^{(k}],$ which is a fixed point of the corresponding operator $S^{(k)}$ on $C(Y).$